centrebalearbiodiversitat/biodumpy/docs/source/modules/ZOOBANK.rst

 Overview
 --------

-The ``ZooBank`` module allows users to easily retrieve scientific bibliographic information about taxa from the Official Registry of Zoological Nomenclature (ZooBank) database.
+The ``ZooBank`` module allows users to easily retrieve scientific bibliographic information about taxa from the `Official Registry of Zoological Nomenclature`_ (ZooBank) database :cite:`zoobank2024`.
 By providing a taxa name, users can access to bibliographic data.
 The information is downloaded in JSON format.

 Key Features
 ------------